MachinisteWeb/node-atlas/TLDR.md

 │     ├─ home.json
 │     ┊┉
 │
-├─ controller/               ⤆ The Controller part for manipulate view, variation and models with database and url parameters.
+├─ controllers/              ⤆ The controller part for manipulate view, variation and models with database and url parameters.
 │  ├─ common.js
 │  ├─ home.js
 │  ┊┉
-│
-├─ components/               ⤆ All re-usable part for… │   ├─ views/                ⤆ …views…
-│   │  ├─ head.htm
-│   │  ├─ foot.htm
-│   │  ┊┉
-│   │
-│   ├─ controllers/          ⤆ …and controllers.
+│  ├─ modules/               ⤆ All internal modules.
 │     ├─ form-contact-us.js
 │     ┊┉
 │
 ├─ models/                   ⤆ The Model part with model files used into controllers for filled views.
 │  ┊┉